inclusive-design/financial-inclusion/src/collections/chapters/en/narrative-1-accessing-funds-for-unhoused-people-with-disabilities.md

 introduction: |-
   ### The research

-  235,000 people in Canada experience homelessness each year. _(Dionne et. al., 2023)_
+  * 235,000 people in Canada experience homelessness each year. _(Dionne et. al., 2023)_

-  1 in 10 Canadians have experienced hidden homelessness, which means staying in temporary accommodations—like couch surfing, staying with friends or family, or sleeping in cars. _(Ali, 2018)_
+  * 1 in 10 Canadians have experienced hidden homelessness, which means staying in temporary accommodations—like couch surfing, staying with friends or family, or sleeping in cars. _(Ali, 2018)_

-  Having two or more disabilities is strongly correlated with hidden homelessness. _(Ali, 2018)_
+  * Having two or more disabilities is strongly correlated with hidden homelessness. _(Ali, 2018)_

-  Canadians who use antidepressants and other similar medication were two times more likely to experience hidden homelessness. _(Ali, 2018)_
+  * Canadians who use antidepressants and other similar medication were two times more likely to experience hidden homelessness. _(Ali, 2018)_

-  People who are unhoused have money—they just can’t access it due to barriers with their financial institution. _(Hung et al., 2024)_
+  * People who are unhoused have money—they just can’t access it due to barriers with their financial institution. _(Hung et al., 2024)_
 ---
 ### James, 21

-_Edmonton, Alberta_
+Edmonton, Alberta {.surtitle}

 James lives with chronic depression.
 While some days he can manage his symptoms, other days it’s impossible for him to get out of bed.
 He’s often called lazy or undisciplined by his family, but he finds it extremely difficult to tell them how his depression makes him feel like he can’t move or speak.
 What’s even more frustrating is that he wants to get a job and live independently—but he can’t, and that sends him deeper into shame.